Mark P. Leone

-Mark Paul Leone (born 1940) is an American archaeologist and professor of anthropology at the University of Maryland, College Park.
-He is interested in critical theory as it applies to archaeology and, particularly, to historical archaeology.
-He has directed Archaeology in Annapolis since 1981.
-This project focuses on the historical archaeology of Annapolis and Maryland's Eastern Shore and features the use of critical theory.
-Leone is committed to public interpretation and teaches his students about the relationship between public interpretation and the politics of archaeology.
+Mark Paul Leone (June 26, 1940 - December 11, 2024) was an American archaeologist and professor of anthropology at the University of Maryland, College Park.
+He was interested in critical theory as it applies to archaeology and, particularly, to historical archaeology.
+He directed the Archaeology in Annapolis project from 1981 to his death.
+This project focused on the historical archaeology of Annapolis and Maryland's Eastern Shore and features the use of critical theory.
+Leone was committed to public interpretation and taught his students about the relationship between public interpretation and the politics of archaeology.

 Education

 Leone earned a Bachelor of Arts in history in 1963 at Tufts University.
 He received a Master of Arts in 1966 and a doctorate of philosophy in 1968, both from the University of Arizona, in anthropology.

 Academic career

 He was an assistant professor in the Department of Anthropology at Princeton University from 1968 to 1975 before moving to the University of Maryland as an associate professor from 1976 to 1990.
 He became a full professor in 1990.
-He has been the director of the University of Maryland Field School in Urban Historical Archaeology since 1981.
+He directed the University of Maryland Field School in Urban Historical Archaeology for several decades starting in 1981.
 Leone's research areas include North American archaeology, historical archaeology and outdoor history museums.
 In 1976, Leone began teaching at the University of Maryland, where he became the chair of the Department of Anthropology between 1993 and 2003 and chair of the University Senate in 2000 - 2001.
-Leone began an “Archaeology in Annapolis” project in 1981.
+Leone began the Archaeology in Annapolis project in 1981.

 In 2016, Leone was presented the J. C. Harrington Award by the Society for Historical Archaeology (SHA).

-In 2019, Leone was conferred the title of Distinguished University Professor at the University of Maryland, the highest academic honor that the University bestows on a faculty member.
+In 2019, Leone was conferred the title of Distinguished University Professor at the University of Maryland, the highest academic honor that the university bestows on a faculty member.

+Mark Leone died on December 11, 2024, at the age of 84.